 - Overall well-being of the child, including the child’s family, school, grades, friends and extracurricular activities

-If you still have questions about child custody or conservatorship, do not hesitate to contact our Lewisville divorce attorneys.
+If you still have questions about child custody, conservatorship or visitation rights, do not hesitate to contact our child custody attorneys.
 Call (972) 315-6222 or submit a contact form to schedule a consultation.
 Our office is in Lewisville, and we represent clients in Arlington, Plano, McKinney and throughout the Dallas metroplex.